-Round-table consultations and meetings were held, on the use of information technology to share knowledge and build capacities of stakeholders representing Media personals, Law Enforcement and Lawyers from North East India.
+Round-table consultations and meetings were held, on the use of information technology to share knowledge and build capacities of stakeholders representing the Media, Law Enforcement, and the Legal Fraternity, from North East India.

-These discussions helped strengthen and develop strategies to address human trafficking issue globally, under the Impulse Model.
+These discussions helped strengthen and develop strategies to address human trafficking issues globally, under the Impulse Model.

 The delegates met with Mr. Steve Lipscombe, Senior Project Manager for BBC Media Action and Ms. Jo Casserly, Governance & Rights Advisor for BBC Media Action.